Luyang Hu (胡路杨)

 At Penn, my research focuses on scalable and physics-grounded robot learning for manipulation and humanoid control.
 I build systems that leverage foundation models, large-scale simulation, and human motion capture to teach robots generalizable behaviors across sensing modalities and embodiments.
 Looking ahead, I’m particularly interested in how robots can move beyond passive data scaling —learning efficiently through predictive world models and information-aware representations that enable adaptive, resource-efficient embodied intelligence.

+My broader interests lie in embodied intelligence, robot learning, and data-driven methods that connect human and robotic understanding.
 Outside the lab, it’s sim2real for me: ⛰️ trails, 🎾 courts, and 🎞️ 35 mm frames.

 Link to my CV (last update: Nov 2025).